-The compiler options described in section "Implementation of the Java code" on page 124 must be used when compiling the C/C++ parts.
+The compiler options described in section "Implementation of the Java code" of chapter "Implementation of a native method in C" must be used when compiling the C/C++ parts.

 The HotSpotTM VM handles overflow events itself.
 To prevent interrupts occurring you must also specify: